Neferneferuaten: Nefertiti

 The Coregency Stela (UC 410), mentioned earlier, might resolve the question if it were not so badly damaged.
 The name Neferneferuaten replaced Nefertiti's name on it.
 How the image of Nefertiti was changed to match the new inscription could settle matters if her image was not missing.
 If her entire image was replaced it would mean Nefertiti was replaced by someone else called King Neferneferuaten and perhaps that she died.
 If just a new crown was added to her image, it would argue quite strongly that Nefertiti adopted a new name and title.
 As it is, the scene seems to be another of the royal family including at least Meritaten.
 Replacing the name Nefertiti with the name King Neferneferuaten in a depiction of the royal family, still seems to favor Nefertiti as the new king.

-The primary argument against Nefertiti has been that she likely died sometime after Year 12, which was the last known dated depiction of her until 2012.
-However, an inscription discovered in 2012 showed that she was still alive in Year 16.
-Evidence put forward to suggest she predeceased Akhenaten includes pieces of an ushabti indicating her title at death was Great Royal Wife; wine dockets from her estate declining and ceasing after Year 13; Meritaten's title as Great Royal Wife alongside Akhenaten's name on items from Tutankhamun's tomb indicating she replaced Nefertiti as in that role; the floor of the tomb intended for her shows signs of cuts being started for the final placement of her sarcophagus.
+The primary argument against Nefertiti had been that she likely died sometime after Year 12, which was the last known dated depiction of her until 2012.
+However, an inscription discovered in 2012 showed that she was still alive in Year 16 of her husband's reign.
+Evidence put forward to suggest she predeceased Akhenaten includes pieces of an ushabti indicating her title at death was Great Royal Wife; wine dockets from her estate declining and ceasing after Year 13; Meritaten's title as Great Royal Wife alongside Akhenaten's name on items from Tutankhamun's tomb indicating she likely replaced Nefertiti in that role; the floor of the tomb intended for her shows signs of cuts being started for the final placement of her sarcophagus.
 A single ushabti for Nefertiti seems scant evidence for her death, given there are about 200 shabti for Akhenaten.
 It is possible the two pieces belonged instead to two separate shabtis, one of Nefertiti and the other of Meritaten.
 Alternately, it may have been a votive placed in the burial of a family member such as Meketaten, at a time before she was elevated.